Customer Loyalty Programs in Retail

-In 2009, there has seen an increase in companies implementing multi-tender loyalty programs.
-A couple reasons for this trend include:
+We’ve seen an increase in retail stores implementing multi-tender loyalty programs.
+A few reasons for this trend include:

-- Companies wanting to reduce their media spend and focus their resources on communications that are measurable and targeted to their best segments.
+- A full view of the customer relationships regardless of payment method or purchase channel enables brands to reduce their media spend and focus their resources on communications that are measurable and targeted to their best segments.

-- Banks are severely restricting their consumer lending and reducing new account growth of retail private label credit card programs.
+- Banks are severely restricting their consumer lending and reducing new account growth of branded credit card programs.
+According to the Nilson Report, proprietary store credit cards accounted for 5.9 percent of total credit card purchase volume in 2016, down from 18 percent in 1990.

 - Companies have learned that allowing invisible customers to escape undetected because of their choice of tender makes it impossible to track all their best customers.